-Transforming my classroom into a learning space that enhances student learning is my ultimate goal each year.
+Transforming my classroom setup into a learning space that enhances student learning is my ultimate goal each year.
 I work to create a space for my students that is functional, organized, and aesthetically pleasing.
 I am aware that while I spend a huge chunk of my day in this space, my students do as well.
 It is essential that I consider that I teach boys AND girls, students of diverse races and ethnicities, and do all I can to incorporate these elements that represent ALL of my students.

-Essentials for me are: a diverse classroom library, comfortable spaces for reading, flexible spaces for writing, and place that is welcoming to students, staff, and parents.
+The essential of my teacher toolbox are: a diverse classroom library, comfortable spaces for reading, flexible spaces for writing, and place that is welcoming to students, staff, and parents.

 5. Enjoy the ride.